M4gOo/PROJECTS/Configure secure access to workloads with Azure virtual networking services/README.md

 Create an application rule collection in fw-policy that contains a single Target FQDN rule by using the values in the following table.
+ You can use an application rule to filter traffic based on an FQDN address such as server1.database.windows.net.

 https://learn.microsoft.com/pt-br/azure/firewall/tutorial-firewall-deploy-portal#configure-an-application-rule